clicksandcodes/ccc-nginx-certbot/README.md

     # Set the env var in the Linux server:
     export NGINX_HOST=livestauction.com
     export ADMIN_EMAIL=patrick.wm.meaney@gmail.com
-    # Here we populate the .sh file with the env vars
+    # Here we populate the .sh file with the env vars.
+When you run this command, you'll see the output of the file which has now been populated with the above two env vars.
     envsubst < init-letsencrypt.sh
     # Now give the current linux user permission to to execute the file
     chmod +x init-letsencrypt.sh
-    # Check that it has been po
     # Now run it.
     sudo ./init-letsencrypt.sh
     ```